 I took a few amazing pictures but the experience itself was fantastic and I highly recommend doing this.
 I’m sure there must be lots of companies offering boating trips to watch the sunsets, and I can only imagine that is why there were old fashioned sail boats out in the water, but the view from the ferry is excellent if you’re saving the pennies.

 After the sun dipped behind the Statue of Liberty I turned my focus back to the Manhattan skyline which looked pretty beautiful in the pink haze as the sun continued to sink.
 Of course taking the Staten Island Ferry means heading over and then doing an about turn at the otherside to head back to Manhattan again but I didn’t seem to be alone in this plan.

-I think I definitely did well with my choice of activity for my final day in New York and as I catch the return ferry back to Manhattan, the sun has gone and I can enjoy the sparkly lights of the skyscrapers
+I think I definitely did well with my choice of activity for my final day in New York and as I catch the return ferry back to Manhattan, the sun has gone and I can enjoy the sparkly lights of the skyscrapers.